Internal Transfer Students

 • Students seeking spring admission: October 15

-Students having completed the requirements prior to applying should be notified of their admissions decision within a month of the deadline.
-Students finishing the remaining requirements will be notified after the semester is completed.
+Students who have completed the requirements before applying will be notified of their admissions decision within a month of the deadline.
+Students who complete the requirements later will be notified after the semester is finished.

 How do I apply as an internal transfer applicant?